infobip/infobip-rtc-showcase/calls-api-showcase/README.md

 ## Creating and Configuring [Calls Application](https://www.infobip.com/docs/voice-and-video/calls#applications-concepts)

-Actions performed on calls, conferences and dialogs using the Calls API as a part of Calls Showcase App will trigger one or several events.
+Actions performed on calls, conferences and dialogs using the Calls API as a part of Calls API Showcase App will trigger one or several events.
 These events are sent to your exposed application webhooks using subscriptions.
 Therefore, it's crucial to ensure that your chosen application has defined subscriptions.
 You can manage subscriptions via the [API](https://www.infobip.com/docs/api/platform/subscriptions-api) or on the [Portal](https://portal.infobip.com/dev/subscriptions).